Last Updated February, 2021

 If you are in any way doubting either to go or not, I want to encourage you not to think for too long and go.
 This city is not what you think it is and I know you’ll love it.

-I can say with confidence that Sarajevo is the most surprising city of the Balkans.
+I can say with confidence that Sarajevo is the most surprising city in the Balkans.

 Do you have any questions about things to see and places to visit in Sarajevo?
 Drop us a comment below!